Azure/azure-sphere-samples/Samples/WifiConfigViaBle/readme.md

 This reference solution demonstrates how you might complete [Wi-Fi configuration](https://docs.microsoft.com/en-us/azure-sphere/network/wifi-including-ble) of an Azure Sphere-based device through Bluetooth Low Energy (BLE) using a companion app on a mobile device.
 This solution utilizes a Nordic nRF52 Development Kit to provide BLE connectivity over UART to the Azure Sphere MT3620 board, and a Windows 10 app to illustrate the companion user experience.

+> [!IMPORTANT]
+> This solution currently uses a basic approach to BLE connectivity between the nRF52 and the companion app, which is not suitable for production use.
+Specifically, any companion device can connect whenever the nRF52 is active, and the connection between the companion app and the nRF52 is not encrypted.
+Future updates to this solution will demonstrate a more restrictive approach.

 ## Preparation

 This reference solution requires the following: